covjson/specification/profiles.md

 #### SectionCoverage profile

-- A coverage with SectionCoverage profile must have a domain with Section profile.
+- A coverage with SectionCoverage profile MUST have a domain with Section profile.

 Example:
 ```js